sebastiencouture/recurve-storage/README.md

 ```

 `createCache` is called with a boolean `isSupported` parameter, so you can optionally only include caching if there is
 no support for storage.
-This can be useful for graceful degradation with older browsers or if in private browsing mode on Safari.
+This can be useful for graceful degradation if in private browsing mode in Safari.
 ```javascript
 var Cache = require("recurve-cache");
 new Storage.Local({